atrettel/sheardata/src/README.md

 - `create_tables.py` creates an empty database.

 - Python scripts that start with `pre` preprocess the data to insert it to the database itself.
-They also perform some additional calculations.
+They also perform some additional calculations needed to calculate additional data from stored data.

 - Python scripts that start with `post` postprocess the data.
-These scripts are needed for the documentation and do not run when making only the database.
+These scripts are needed for the documentation and figures.
+They do not run when making only the database.

 -------------------------------------------------------------------------------